How to Spot a Narcissistic Boss, Determine If You Are a Narcissist, or How to Avoid the Danger of Narcissism Altogether

 Bad Leader: Communication, or Lack of

 The largest trademark of being a bad leader is to be your absolute best at not communicating to your subordinates or at least not until the very last moment possible.
 Nothing makes an employee or worker, paid or volunteer more irate then the demands of working overtime on a Saturday becomes mandated on Friday at 30 minutes before closing.
 After all their kid's sports events or personal life doesn't matter, right?
+As an added bonus, you could let it slip in there that the overtime is to help you accomplish taking your family away for the weekend.

 - Always Interrupt Others: You are more important!
 Definitely talk about yourself more, and redirect the conversation back to your self-image.
 Nobody deserves be given more time in the lime light than you.
 Take this time to be self absorbent.